Auto Accident Lawyers in Columbia South Carolina

 - If no one is seriously injured, move away from the roadway and activate your hazard lights or set flares to alert other drivers.
 Do not, however, leave the scene of the accident

 - If anyone is seriously injured and you have access to a mobile phone, emergency roadside call box, or another kind of phone nearby, call 911 and request that a police officer come to the scene

 - If you are not obviously injured, when the officer asks if you are hurt, politely tell him or her that you won’t be sure until a doctor examines you.
 “Soft tissue” injuries sometimes take two to three days to present symptoms.
 For some other types of injuries, symptoms may not become evident for weeks after the accident.

 - Name and address of drivers and passengers

-- Name of drivers’ insurance companies and policy numbers
+- Name of drivers’ auto insurance companies and policy numbers

 - Name and address of vehicles’ registered owners